phillbush/incipit/README.txt

 In the ‘Incipit Markup Language’, a paragraph is a block of text delimited by blank lines.
 A paragraph may be preceded by a section header and succeded by a figure.
-Enumerations (also knonw as “lists”) are special types of paragraphs (although some people interpret an enumeration as the continuation of the paragraph before it).
+Enumerations (also known as “lists”) are a set of items that extend the paragraph before.

 In this document, the word “period” refers sentences delimited by a period.
 And the word “colon” refers to a segment of text delimited